Jimmy Carr ‘being sued by dad’ over heritage joke that ‘crossed the line’

 “You know the line, ‘my mother’s dead and my father’s dead to me’ – which sounds very cold until you meet the guy,” he said during Rob Beckett and Josh Widdicombe’s Parenting Hell podcast.

-The Independent has contacted Carr for comment.
+The Independent has contacted Jimmy Carr for comment.

 Register for free to continue reading